 Why You Should Do a Home Energy Audit?

-- Blower door tests to measure air leakage
+- Blower door tests to find where air is leaking

-- Infrared camera scanning to detect insulation gaps
+- Infrared camera scans to spot missing insulation

 While a professional audit provides detailed insights, you can also conduct a simple DIY inspection to reduce draft and make your home more comfortable.